Full Time Faculty

 Office Location: E-108, E Cluster

-Jason VanOra is a Social/Personality Psychologist and Associate Professor of Psychology.
+Jason VanOra is a Social/Personality Psychologist and Professor of Psychology.
 His research addresses the ways in which narratives can be used to reveal both individual and collective struggles, resiliency, identity, and “wisdoms” among persons living within conditions of both marginalization and hope.
 One focus of Jason's research concerns the life stories of community college students and their attempts to transcend those structural barriers impeding their persistence in college.
 Additional research projects concern the impact of various pedagogical innovations (multi-disciplinary learning communities, immediate feedback technology, and “civically engaged” psychology classes) on students’ mastery of course content and sense of belonging within community college

 Introduction to Psychology